 Raw materials were scarce during the first few years after arriving in England, due to wartime rationing.
 The company survived on small allocations and made anything from tooth powder to cough medicine.
 Soap production did not start again in earnest in the late nineteen forties.

 Exports became increasingly important as businesses around the world heard about our soap.
 Our customers included some of the biggest names of the time, among them Macy’s Department Stores in New York, Chicago and San Francisco.
-In the 1990’s more than half our soap was sent overseas, but slowly as the market has changed, this has become closer to a third.
+In the 1990’s more than half our soap was sent overseas, but slowly as the market has changed, this has become closer to a quarter.

 Droyt is now an established private label and Droyt brand manufacturer of glycerine soaps, both solid and liquid.